LizAinslie/podbean.js/README.md

 A friendly NodeJS wrapper for the Podbean API

 > **Note**
-> This API wrapper is build with client credentials authorization in mind.
+> This API wrapper is built with client credentials authorization in mind.
 If
 > you need client side auth, or something else, this is probably not the library
 > for you.

 ## Installation
 I use yarn.